Span tables for timber floor joists

 Click for STRUCTURAL DESIGN CALCULATIONS

-RECOMMENDED MAX.
-SPANS for C16 timber floor joists
+RECOMMENDED MAXIMUM SPANS for C16 timber floor joists

 Spacing (distance apart) of joists – centres